 Community Gardens

-In partnership with Solano County, the Solano Gardens program has installed and maintains gardens at schools, places of worship and multiunit housing.
+We expanded our work with local communities in partnership with Solano County, starting the Solano Gardens program to install and maintain gardens at schools, places of worship and multiunit housing.
 Roll over and click on the photos below to learn more about each project, its impact on the community and lessons learned.

 Each garden design is unique to the community it serves and offers opportunities for members to build relationships and grow organic produce in neighborhoods with limited access to fresh, good-quality produce.
 Participating organizations gather their own teams of community champions passionate about sustainable food to care for the garden.